 However, with some foresight and a dash of Michael Scott’s humor from The Office, you can stay one step ahead and outplay even the most cunning people.

 You might also enjoy these quote articles relating to dynamics in the workplace:

 What does it mean to be passive aggressive?

-Passive aggressive behavior is when someone who doesn’t feel comfortable disagreeing or speaking their mind, retaliates in non-assertive ways in order to display their feelings of resentment and anger.
+Passive aggressive behavior is when someone who doesn’t feel comfortable disagreeing or speaking their mind retaliates in non-assertive ways to display their feelings of resentment and anger.

 Passive aggressive people and their behavior can be tricky to recognize and even more difficult to address.

-This is due to the fake smiles, the sabotage, and the declaration of innocence that a passive-aggressive person represents.
+This is because of the fake smiles, the sabotage, and the declaration of innocence that a passive-aggressive person represents.

 They’ll often make you feel like you’re overreacting or being hypersensitive.

-Of course you may want to double check your facts before accusing someone of anything.
+Of course, double-check your facts before accusing someone of anything.

 How to work with people who are passive aggressive